Country Guide: Mauritania

 - Packing list

-- Original Bill of Lading (OBL) - no Express Release / Air Waybill (AWB)
+- Original bill of lading (OBL) - or express release / air waybill (AWB)

-- Original valued inventory in French, dated and signed by the shipper
+- Original valued inventory in French, dated, and signed by the owner of the goods

 - Invoice for all electrical items less than 6 months old